Get free access to

 Domestic payment service providers are required to keep records of payees and cross-border payments in connection with the payment services they provide for each calendar quarter (25 cross-border payments or more to a single recipient), and at the same time to make these records available to the Financial Directorate of the Slovak Republic.
 Payment service providers shall retain relevant data, submit it to the tax authorities upon crossing the threshold by using a standardized electronic form (uniform across the entire EU) no later than till the end of the month following the relevant calendar quarter to which the information pertains.
 These records shall be sent by each member state to the Central European Payment System (so-called CESOP), where they are cross-checked and evaluated.

 The aim of this is to combat tax avoidance in the field of cross-border e-commerce, as well as to check the correctness of the amount of tax declared.
-Read more information about legislative changes in the area of VAT effective from 2024 in our article.

 Net worth tax – There is no net worth tax in Slovakia.